Celebrate our Jewish souls

 Reconstruct our Jewish hearts

-Page last modified: 12/03/2014
+Page last modified: 01/25/2015

-Homework: Please do pages 38-42 in both the I Can Read Hebrew workbook and the S’fatai Tiftah textbook.
-Please also review the meanings of ha/the, shel/of, -nu/our, and permutations of melech/ruler, tzivah/command, kadosh/holy.
+Homework: Practice reading the first two lines of the Sh’ma, and do pages 49-52 in both the “I Can Read Hebrew” workbook and the S’fatai Tiftah textbook.
+Please also review the meanings of ha/the, shel/of, -nu/our, l’/to, -cha/your, and permutations of melech/ruler, tzivah/command, kadosh/holy, and baruch/bless.

 Please join Rabbi Leila Gal Berner and the Kol Ami community for a warm Kol Ami Shabbat service in the Chapel.
-We encourage participants to bring vegetarian dishes to share for the potluck oneg across the hall in the Library (rooms 13 and 15) following the service.
+We encourage participants to bring vegetarian dishes to share for the potluck Kiddush across the hall in the Library (rooms 13 and 15) following the service.

-Following the oneg, Rabbi Berner will teach an adult education session on The Teachings of Reb Zalman Schachter-Shalomi z”l: The Art and Spirituality of Dying – The December Project.
+Following the Kiddush, Rabbi Berner will teach an adult education session on The Teachings of Reb Zalman Schachter-Shalomi z”l: The Art and Spirituality of Dying – The December Project.
 Participants should read The December Project: An Extraordinary Rabbi and a Skeptical Seeker Confront Life’s Greatest Mystery by Sara Davidson.